Qual è il processo passo dopo passo per realizzare prototipi di anime?

 • Extra Details:

-• Apply water stickers (PER ESEMPIO., Nichirin Knife’s “Water Breathing” runes).
+• Apply water stickers (per esempio., Nichirin Knife’s “Water Breathing” runes).

-• Add highlights with oil paint (PER ESEMPIO., eye reflections, weapon edges).
+• Add highlights with oil paint (per esempio., eye reflections, weapon edges).

-6. Finished Product Acceptance & Regolazione
+6. Finished Product Acceptance & Adjustment

 Verify the prototype meets original design goals before finalizing.